NishantDhir/Google-Data-Studio-Projects/README.md

 ### What is Required?
 - Downloading Csv's and uploading on Google Spreadsheets.
-- Data Cleaning in Spreadsheet and transoforming data as per requirement.
+- Data Cleaning in Spreadsheet and transforming data as per requirement.
 - Loading data into Google Data Studio.
 - Using different chart types like Bar chart, Line Chart, Donut / Pie chart, Treemap and measuring KPI's.
 - Visualizing data with help of different colors and icons.